Skip to main content

 Apply Here: careers@tngcs.org

-• Early Childhood Educator (ECE) - Waterfront - Contract
+• Early Childhood Educator (ECE) - Waterfront - Before and After School Program - Contract

 Plan, implement and evaluate an age-appropriate program to enhance the children’s cognitive, physical, social and emotional development in accordance with the Child Care and Early Years Act and Toronto Children’s Services AQI Criteria.
 This position reports to Manager, Childcare Services and is part of CUPE Local 7797.